-L: T:P(Hrs./week): 2:0:0 SEE Marks:60 Course Code: UI21MC010CE Credits : CIE Marks:40 Duration of SEE: 3 Hours
+L: T:P(Hrs./week): 2:0:0 SEE Marks:60 Course Code: UII21MC010CE Credits: CIE Marks:40 Duration of SEE: 3 Hours

-COURSE OBJECTIVES

-Describe various types of natural resources available on the earth surface.

-- 2. Explain the concepts of an ecosystem and the biotic and abiotic components of various aquatic ecosystems. - Identify the values, threats of biodiversity, endangered and endemic species of India along with the conservation of biodiversity. - Explain the causes, effects and control measures of various types of environmental pollutions. - Describe the methods for water conservation, the causes, effects of global warming, climate change, acid rain, ozone layer depletion, population explosion.
+COURSE OBJECTIVES Upon the completion of this course students will be able to Describe the various types of Describe various types of natural resources available on the earth natural resources. surface.
+2. Differentiate between various 2.
+Explain the concepts of an ecosystem biotic and abiotic components of and the biotic and abiotic components ecosystem. of various aquatic ecosystems.
+3. Examine the values, threats of 3.
+Identify the values, threats biodiversity, the methods of biodiversity, endangered and endemic conservation, endangered and endemic species of India. species of India along with the conservation of biodiversity.
+4. Illustrate causes, effects, control Explain the causes, effects and control measures of various types of measures of various types environmental pollutions. environmental pollutions.
+Explain the methods of water Describe the methods for conservation, causes, effects of conservation, the causes, effects of climate change, global warming, global warming, climate change, acid acid rain and ozone laver rain, ozone layer depletion, population depletion, population explosion.